fluffy-kalashnikov/fluffy-kalashnikov.github.io/content/portfolio/unreal-taiga-integration/index.md

 ## Digging source code
 I used Visual Studio during development as the RAM consumption of [10x](https://10xeditor.com/) is too heavy to use for Unreal Engine projects on my personal PC, but I missed the speed and search functionality.

-I think a bandaid that worked suprisingly well was to make some shell scripts that wrapped [ripgrep](https://github.com/BurntSushi/ripgrep) to search for fixed strings specifically in the Unreal Engine Source/Plugin directories.
+I think a bandaid that worked surprisingly well was to make some shell scripts that wrapped [ripgrep](https://github.com/BurntSushi/ripgrep) to search for fixed strings specifically in the Unreal Engine Source/Plugin directories.
 When searching for engine strings it doesn't miss anything, and it's incomprehensibly much faster than searching through Visual Studio!

 ![alt text](image-7.png)

-PureRef was also quite useful when trying to reverse-engineer bugs and how undocumented stuff works, usually when I reverse engineer something it's like building a tree/graph out of possible solutions and eleminating the branches one by one until something works nicely.
+PureRef was also quite useful when trying to reverse-engineer bugs and how undocumented stuff works, usually when I reverse engineer something it's like building a tree/graph out of possible solutions and eliminating the branches one by one until something works nicely.
 During those times it's nice to be able to draw ad-hoc annotations, and by using text it can also become a spatial string clipboard.

 ![alt text](image-6.png)